The DfE have said that there is a need

 The pupils at our school are encouraged to make choices; in their work, the level of challenge they undertake, activities and after school clubs.
 We are keen to promote their independence and so provide opportunities for the children to discuss and choose options.
 Children are encouraged to know, understand and exercise their personal freedoms and to use these safely, for example through PSHE lessons, e-safety sessions and protective behaviour sessions.

 Here at St. Catherine’s we embrace and promote Christian values throughout the school.
-Each term we focus on one value;
+Each term we focus on two values;

-All of our school’s Golden Rules are based on respect for each other and these high expectations are promoted by all staff.
+All of our school’s rules are based on respect for each other and these high expectations are promoted by all staff.

 Tolerance of Different Faiths and Beliefs

-Though we are a Church school, we welcome families of every faith.
-We encourage those families to share their cultures and beliefs with us and through RE lessons learn about a variety of faiths.
+Though we are a Church school, we welcome families of all faiths or none.
+We encourage families to share their cultures and beliefs with us and through RE lessons and collective worship learn about a variety of faiths.
 Children at our school have opportunities to visit different places of worship, hear from different faith leaders and learn about key religious celebrations.

-Throughout the year we have assemblies that tackle issues such as; bullying and prejudice.
-We take part in county wide initiatives such as Anti Bullying Week and Show Racism the Red Card.
+Throughout the year we have assemblies that tackle issues such as; bullying-including cyberbullying and prejudice.
+We take part in county wide initiatives such as Anti Bullying Week.